DPDK/dpdk/doc/guides/sample_app_ug/l2_forward_crypto.rst

 Overview
 --------

-The L2 Forwarding with Crypto sample appplication performs a crypto operation (cipher/hash) specified by the user from command line (or using the default values), with a crypto device capable of doing that operation, for each packet that is received on a RX_PORT and performs L2 forwarding.
+The L2 Forwarding with Crypto sample application performs a crypto operation (cipher/hash) specified by the user from command line (or using the default values), with a crypto device capable of doing that operation, for each packet that is received on a RX_PORT and performs L2 forwarding.